- AustraliaNorth AmericaWorld

 7. Niger

-Niger’s uranium production has declined year-on-year over the past decade, with output totaling 2,020 MT in 2022.
-The African nation has two uranium mines in production, SOMAIR and COMINAK, which account for 5 percent of the world’s uranium production.
-Both projects are operated by subsidiaries of Orano, a private uranium miner.
+Niger’s uranium production has declined year-on-year over the past decade, with output totaling 2,020 metric tons in 2022.
+The African nation is home to the producing SOMAIR uranium mine and the past producing COMINAK mine, which account for 5 percent of the world’s uranium production.
+Both are run by subsidiaries of Orano, a private uranium miner, through majority owned joint ventures.

 A recent military coup in the African nation has sparked uranium supply concerns, as Niger accounts for 15 percent of France's uranium needs and one-fifth of EU imports.
-In January 2024, the Nigerien government, now under a military junta, announced it intends to overhaul the nation's mining industry.
+In January 2024, the government of Niger, now under a military junta, announced it intends to overhaul the nation's mining industry.
 It has temporarily halted the granting of new mining licenses and is working to make changes to existing mining licenses in order to increase state profits.

-This summer, the Nigerien government revoked GoviEx Uranium's Madaouela mining license along with Orano's operating permit for its Imouraren uranium mine.
+This past summer, Niger's government revoked GoviEx Uranium's Madaouela mining license along with Orano's operating permit for its Imouraren uranium project.

 8. China